Year 4 |

 We aspire to make every child a passionate reader and need your help to do this!

 We will try to read with your child as often as we can in school.
 This will be either 1:1 with an adult, or in a guided reading activity where the children will read in a group and discuss the text together.
-We will read with your child a minimum of once a week but encourage you to supplement this by reading with your child as often as possible at home.
+We will hear your child read aloud a minimum of once a week but encourage you to supplement this by reading with your child as often as possible at home.

 If your child would like access to more books at home, perhaps you could use Oxford Reading Owl to read different books.
 Oxford Owl has many different books and you can download and read them all online for free.